jennisa1/freeCodeCamp-Projects/Cat Photo Album app/Lessons Learned/P.md

       'Click here to view more cat photos.'
 In order to do create the action needed for this text, we must learn how to open and close the paragraph element.
-To open the paragraph element, type html tags with letter 'p' inseted in the middle.
+To open the paragraph element, type html tags with letter 'p' inserted in the middle.
 Then enter the 'click here...photos' text directly after the p element.
 Once the text has been entered, we must close the paragraph element with a '/p' inserted